JSOD11/CS279/when2meet/README.md

 # when2meet
 Justin O'Dwyer and Jothi Ramaswamy.
-This functioning when2meet application is based off of the when2meet designed by our classmate Daniel Schwartz @danielschwartz4 and uses the following library for the calendar functionality: https://www.npmjs.com/package/react-schedule-selector
+This functioning when2meet application was built off of the when2meet clone designed by our classmate Daniel Schwartz (@danielschwartz4) and uses the following library for the calendar functionality: https://www.npmjs.com/package/react-schedule-selector

 # Usage